Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/mobile-core-release-notes.md

 * Report extension details to Mobile Core for improved logging and Griffon support.
 * Improved log messages.

-## February 27, 2020

-The following updates were made in this release:

-### Android Core 1.5.1

-* Fixed a bug where AppID used non-arabic numbers as app versions.
-* Fixed a bug where app version was not included in AppID on Android 9 or above devices.
-* Added Wrapper Type for Flutter.

-### Android Signal 1.0.3

-* Logging improvement
-* Report extension details to Mobile Core for improved logging and Griffon support.

-### Android Lifecycle 1.0.3

-* Logging improvement
-* Report extension details to Mobile Core for improved logging and Griffon support.

 ## February 19, 2020

 The following updates were made in this release: